Pimples on Scalp: Is it Scalp Acne or Something Else?

 • Avoid using hair products that contain oil.

-• Thoroughly rinse your scalp after shampooing to prevent any residue buildup on the scalp.
+• Thoroughly rinse your scalp after shampooing to prevent any residue buildup.

 • Wash your hair regularly, especially after you sweat.